-The second approach to study the phenomenon of electrolytic conduction at the atomic level includes the framing of the drift of only one ion under the externally applied field.
-The electric field would make the ion to accelerate as per Newton's second law.
+When an ion in the electrolytic solution is placed under the externally applied electric field, the electric field will make the ion to accelerate as per Newton's second law.
 Now if the ion is in the vacuum, it would show an acceleration until it strikes with the respective electrode.
 However, it will not happen since a large number of other ions also present in the same electrolytic solution along with the solvent as well.
 Consequently, the ion is almost bound to collide with other ions or solvent particles in its journey.
 The ion will stop for some time and then will start to accelerate again.
 This stop-start phenomenon will impart a discontinuity in the speed and direction of this moving ion.
 It means that ionic movement is not very much smooth but actually a resistance is offered by the surrounding medium.
-Therefore, we can say that the application of an external electric field will make the ion move towards the oppositely charged electrode but in a stops-starts and zigzag fashion.
+Therefore, we can say that the application of the external electric field will make the ion move towards the oppositely charged electrode but in a stops-starts and zigzag fashion.
+An ion starts moving towards the positively-charged electrode only after the application of the electric field.
+The initial velocity before that can simply be neglected because it arises from random collisions which can be in any random direction.
+However, after applying the electric field, the ion feels a force that makes the ion move in the same direction, i.e., the direction of the electrostatic force.
+Now let F be the force vector that imparts drift velocity v_d , then form Newton's second law of motion states that this force divided by the particle's mass is simply equal to the acceleration.